betterscientificsoftware/bssw.io/Articles/Blog/2023-07-BSSwFellows2022.md

 ### I/O sleuthing to track down errors in performance or correctness - at scale!

 We often see computational science codes focusing on I/O only when something has gone wrong: A job took longer than expected, data was incorrect, or obscure failure messages come back from the storage system.
 Diagnosing and debugging I/O problems share many similarities to debugging any parallel application, but do have their own peculiarities and tools.
-In this one-day course Rob has covered the kinds of I/O problems one is likely to encounter in HPC, how to investigate those problems, and how to fix them.
+In a one-day course BSSw Fellow Rob Latham covers the kinds of I/O problems one is likely to encounter in HPC, how to investigate those problems, and how to fix them.

 <a href="https://github.com/radix-io/io-sleuthing" class="link-row">I/O Sleuthing workshop materials</a>
 <a href="https://www.youtube.com/playlist?list=PLGj2a3KTwhRZSKVy-ZrjarFuW-coqS7F9" class="link-row">I/O Sleuthing workshop video recordings</a>

 <br>